vladak/pirig/pihole.md

 ## NTP daemon

-OpenNTPd would be better, however it has some issue that on the Raspberry Pi stops responding to clients after some time.

-- enable as server: uncomment line `listen on *` in `/etc/openntpd/ntpd.conf` and restart the service:
+- install:
 ```
 sudo apt-get install ntp/stable
 ```

+Note: OpenNTPd would be better, however it has some issue that on the Raspberry Pi stops responding to clients after some time.

 ## RTC